-There you have it – a comparison between CyberGhost, ExpressVPN, and Surfshark.
+There you have it – a comparison between Surfshark, ExpressVPN, and CyberGhost.
 According to our analysis, Surfshark takes the lead due to the amazing features at an inexpensive price tag.
 ExpressVPN is second on our list due to its solid infrastructure at a premium price.